 If you want to make a gingerbread cake that is thick, while remaining fluffy and moist, we recommend this 6-inch gingerbread cake recipe by Carla Cardello.
 It takes just 15 min of prep and half an hour of cooking, and that is with it being made from scratch!
 It’s perfect for Christmas time and full of flavor, so give it a go!

 With this easy gingerbread cake recipe, by Julie Clark, you can make your own delicious gingerbread cake even if you have only beginner skills.
 It takes 15 min of prep time, and half an hour of cooking, and the result is a small and flavorful cake that can be served plain or topped with frosting.
-Ideal for Christmas!
+Ideal for after a Christmas dinner!

 This gingerbread cake recipe, by Dawn (the author of the Girl Heart Food blog), is full of ingredients that will warm you right up, making it perfect for the winter season.
-It’s an incredibly simple recipe, with an amazing-looking result, with 10 min of prep time, 40 min of cooking time, and around 3 hours of cooling time before it can be served.
+It’s an incredibly simple recipe, with an amazing-looking result in a bundt pan, with 10 min of prep time, 40 min of cooking time, and around 3 hours of cooling time before it can be served.

 This original homemade gingerbread cake recipe, by Jenny (from the Picky Palate blog), looks very fancy, but no need to feel intimidated.
 The recipe is actually pretty simple to follow, and it will only take you a total of 45 minutes to complete.
 It will serve 12, and is the perfect dessert for warming up your guests!